Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Words on a two-faced family of random variables

-We now come to the core of the present article: we show that $\vcpS$ introduced in the \Cref{ss:DmonoidDcomonoid} splits into two parts $\vcp_{\prec}$ and $\vcp_{\succ}$ satisfying the co-dendriform relations.
+We now come to the core of the present article: we show that $\vcpS$ introduced in Section~\ref{ss:DmonoidDcomonoid} splits into two parts $\vcp_{\prec}$ and $\vcp_{\succ}$ satisfying the co-shuffle relations.

-We start with a short account about dendriform algebras and related structures.
-The abstract notion of a dendriform product and its decomposition into two nonassociative products goes back to the work of Eilenberg, MacLane and Schützenberger in the 1950's.
-For introductory materials on dendriform algebras, we refer the reader to \cite[Section 5]{loday1763dialgebras}.
+We start with a short account of shuffle algebras and related structures.
+The abstract notion of a shuffle product and its decomposition into two nonassociative products goes back to the work of Eilenberg, MacLane, and Sch\"utzenberger in the 1950s.
+For introductory materials on shuffle algebras, we refer the reader to \cite[Section~5]{loday1763dialgebras}.
 To avoid confusion, we use $\otimes_\CC$ for the tensor product over the category of vector spaces.